Advance your passion. And your career.

 What support does BU offer master’s students?

 The University, as well as the individual schools and colleges, provide you with everything you need to succeed academically, professionally, and personally.
 Start with our comprehensive orientation and onboarding process.
 Tap into our extensive resources, from rare documents in our libraries to state-of-the-art facilities.
 Access funding, from scholarships and grants to government loans.
 Explore professional and career development opportunities.
 Join a student group that shares your interests.
 And be heard: BU’s Graduate Student Advisory Board represents the concerns and ideas of graduate students before the University administration, so you’ll have a voice in shaping your own experience.
+Visit our Master’s and Professional Education page to learn more about the BU experience.

 Is there additional support for international students?